ubvu/OpenScienceAgainstHumanity/README.md

 ## Acknowledgements

-This game was created by the **GHOST Collective**, Games of Horror for Open Science Training.
-GHOST includes:

-- Tycho Hofstra, Vrije Universiteit Amsterdam
-- Lena Karvovskaya, Vrije Universiteit Amsterdam
-- Elisa Rodenburg, Vrije Universiteit Amsterdam
-- Stephanie van de Sandt, Vrije Universiteit Amsterdam
-- Meron Vermaas, Vrije Universiteit Amsterdam
-- Dan Rudmann, Leiden University
-- Lieke de Boer, Netherlands eScience Center
-- Eva Lekkerkerker, University of Amsterdam
-- Stefan Kirsch, Tilburg University

-Previous GHOST collective games include the [Software Horror Escape Room](https://nlesc.github.io/softwarehorrorgame/SoftwareHorrorGame.html), the [Open Science Escape Room](https://sites.google.com/vu.nl/open-science-escape-room)  and [Data Horror Escape Room](https://sites.google.com/vu.nl/datahorror/home?authuser=0)

 Watch closely 🕵️‍♀️ All cards that have the NL-RSE logo on it were thought of by the community during a session on the [National Research Software Day 2024](https://www.esciencecenter.nl/national-research-software-day-2024/).

 <img src="nlrse_whitelogo.png" width="15%" height="15%">

+This game was created by the **GHOST Collective**, Games of Horror for Open Science Training.
+You can find a continuously updates list of all our contributors [on our website](https://ghostcollective.github.io/).

+Previous GHOST collective games can be found [here](https://ghostcollective.github.io/games.html).
+These include physical and online card games as well as online escape rooms.

+*Made with ♥ and Open Science*